antonio-leitao/jet/README.md

   <a href="#mastering-verbostity">Mastering Verbosity</a> •
   <a href="#custom-fail-conditions">Custom Fail Conditions</a> •
   <a href="#further-customizations">Customization</a>
-  <p>Jet is testing library for python aimed at being fast to set up, easy to use and above all pleasing to the eye.
-Because testing does not have to be a chore to set up, hard to understand and ugly to look at.</p>
+  <p>JET is a testing library for python aimed at being fast to set up, easy to use and above all pleasing to the eye.
+Because testing does not have to be a chore to set up, clutter the terminal or ugly to look at.</p>
 </p>

 <p align="center">